 Complain about a bookmaker or betting exchange operator

-If you are unhappy with a bookmaker or betting exchange operator you can complain to the Northern Territory Racing Commission.
+If you want to complain about a bookmaker or better exchange operator (wagering operator), you can contact the Northern Territory (NT) Racing Commission.

 Before you make a complaint

-You must make every reasonable effort to resolve the situation directly with the bookmaker or betting exchange operator.
+You must make every reasonable effort to resolve the complaint directly with the wagering operator.

 What the commission can't investigate